Akira-01/Tutorial/README.md

 This is my tutorial repository.

-I love :beer :partying :games
+I love :beer: :partying:, :games: